English Literature BA (Hons) – 2020 entry

 Why choose this course

-In the School of Literature and Languages, we are interested in texts and languages in a global context.
+In the School of Literature and Languages, we’re interested in texts and languages in a global context.
 Our focus is on understanding how literature works across national boundaries and how different works of literature interact.

-We have an excellent reputation for challenging, innovative, forward-thinking teaching and research in literature and creative writing.
+We conduct challenging, forward-thinking teaching and research in literature and creative writing.

 Our English courses are ranked in the top 10 for creative writing in the Complete University Guide 2019 and top 10 in The Times and Sunday Times Good University Guide 2019.